The Zeros (American glam punk band): As The Double "O" Zeros

-In early 1985 the band released a five-song 7" EP entitled "Be A Zero" on the then New Jersey based independent record label Mountain Records.
+In early 1985 the band released a five-song 7-inch EP entitled "Be A Zero" on the then New Jersey–based independent record label Mountain Records.

 The band then temporarily relocated to the U.K. touring from the Spring to Fall of 1985.

 As The Zeros

 Relocating to Los Angeles in 1986, the band shortened their name to The Zeros and were joined by bass player Danny Dangerous.
-Under the guidance of former Poison manager Howie Hubbberman, The Zeros developed their image which was characterized by matching purple hair, custom made Converse thigh-high sneakers, and their hot-rodded classic 1968 Chevrolet Nomad Wagon ‘Zeromobile’.
+Under the guidance of former Poison manager Howie Hubberman, The Zeros developed their image which was characterized by matching purple hair, custom made Converse thigh-high sneakers, and their hot-rodded classic 1968 Chevrolet Nomad Wagon 'Zeromobile'.

-The band's local notoriety exploded when Danny Dangerous' childhood friend Butch Lukic began illustrating The Zeros’ cartoon likeness which appeared in magazines, flyers, merchandise, and eventually the cover of the albums 4, 3, 2, 1 … Zeros and Rule The World.
+The band's local notoriety exploded when Danny Dangerous' childhood friend Butch Lukic began illustrating The Zeros' cartoon likeness which appeared in magazines, flyers, merchandise, and eventually the cover of the albums 4, 3, 2, 1 … Zeros and Rule The World.

-In 1987, The Zeros appeared alongside Peter Noone of Herman’s Hermits fame in an episode of the NBC sitcom Easy Street.
+In 1987, The Zeros appeared alongside Peter Noone of Herman's Hermits fame in an episode of the NBC sitcom Easy Street.

-In 1988, The Zeros recorded the song “Mr. MX-7” with producer Nigel Harrison and guest vocalist Stiv Bators for the comedy film Tapeheads starring John Cusack.
+In 1988, The Zeros recorded the song "Mr. MX-7" with producer Nigel Harrison and guest vocalist Stiv Bators for the comedy film Tapeheads starring John Cusack.
 While the song was written by Sammy Serious, Stiv Bators is featured in the movie singing the song.

 The Zeros placed two songs and performed in the 1989 movie Caged Fury starring actor Erik Estrada.

 In 1991, The Zeros released their full-length album 4, 3, 2, 1 … Zero on Restless Records.
-To promote the album’s release, Restless Records had both the Whisky A Go-Go and Coconut Teaszer painted purple and adorned with The Zeros’ logo.
+To promote the album's release, Restless Records had both the Whisky A Go-Go and Coconut Teaszer painted purple and adorned with The Zeros' logo.

-Post-break up (1997–present)
+Post-break up (since 1997)

 Sammy Serious formed the band Serious Suicide in 2000.

 Joe Normal and Danny Dangerous formed the Psychobilly band Cold Blue Rebels with vocalist Mickey Finn of Jetboy and Spazz Draztik of Glamour Punks.